brightzheng100/vi-people-counting-example/README.md

 This is a very simple visual inferencing demo application, inspired by [YOLO/Darknet](https://github.com/AlexeyAB/darknet), an open source neural network framework written in C and CUDA, and the wrapping effort from [MegaMosquito/achatina](https://github.com/MegaMosquito/achatina), for counting people by given static / camera-driven photos.

+> Note:
+> This demo app uses just the CPU, instead of GPU, for visual inferencing, so performance is not the key focus.
+> However, there is option to use GPU for building real world visual inferencing apps.

 ## Architecture

 ![Architecture Diagram](misc/architecture.jpg)